 Black bears in Colorado are killed in any variety of ways in addition to hunting and Colorado Parks and Wildlife (CPW) keeps annual statistics on all manners of black bear mortality, including bears killed during hunting seasons and bears killed in what’s termed non-hunter mortality, (bears killed outside of hunting), both regionally and statewide.

 - killed in collisions with vehicles, or other (electrocution, for example)

 - destroyed as nuisance animals by CPW officers and USDA Wildlife Services

 BY THE NUMBERS

-Statewide, a record 628 bears were killed in non-hunter mortality in 2012, with over half of those being at the hands of wildlife officers or landowners legally defending their property.
+Statewide, a record 673 bears were killed in non-hunter mortality in 2017, with 484 being killed for nuisance behavior at the hands of wildlife officers or shot by landowners.

 Dead bear in trap photo courtesy: Linda Masterson